Ringga999/zcp2o-protocol/docs/flowcharts/merkle-tree.md

 ### ✅ Verifiable by Anyone
 - A lender can cryptographically verify ANY single transaction
-- Using a "Merkle proof" (5 sibling hashes), they confirm: *"Yes, this Rp 15,000 coffee was part of the anchored month"*
+- Using a "Merkle proof" (5 sibling hashes), they confirm: *"Yes, this $1 coffee was part of the anchored month"*
 - No need to download 2,851 transactions — just 5 hashes

 ### ✅ Cheap to Anchor